khoi-nguyen/www-old/teaching/cea/2023-summer-de/lectures/1-introduction.md

 # Existence and uniqueness

-::: {.theorem title="Picard, Lindolöf, Lipschitz, Cauchy"}
+::: {.theorem title="Picard, Lindelöf, Lipschitz, Cauchy"}
 If $f(x, y)$ and $\partial f / \partial y$ are continuous around $(x_0, y_0)$, then locally around $x_0$, the solution of